Hiking the Waimano Falls Trail on Oʻahu, Hawaiʻi

 Distance: 2.9 miles / 4.7 km

-By this, I mean that Waimano Falls is not a designated or maintained trail; in fact, it is one of a number of Mānana Ridge off-chute adventures, which is the only maintained hike from this trailhead in Pearl City.
+By this, I mean that Waimano Falls is not a designated or maintained trail.
+In fact, it is one of a few adventures off the Mānana Ridge Trail, which is the only maintained trail that begins from this trailhead in Pearl City.

 Waimano Falls Trailhead Parking